 - Cajun / Creole Restaurants in Nashville

-- FEB 17: Les Kerr & The Bayou Band have been performing at the Bluebird Café on Fat Tuesday for the past 23 years.
-Join in on the fun on Tuesday, February 17.
+- FEB 28: Les Kerr & The Bayou Band have been performing at the Bluebird Café on Fat Tuesday for over two decades.
+Join in on the fun on Tuesday, February 28, 2017.
 The band goes on at 9pm.
 There will be amazing music, beads, great food and more.
 Get more details.

 Bro’s Cajun Cuisine

 Bro’s Cajun Cuisine was featured on Diners, Drive-ins and Dives in 2010 and is owned by a native of Lafayette, Louisiana.
 The food is supposed to be amazing.
-See menu.
+See what’s happening on Facebook.

 Address: 3214 Charlotte Avenue, Nashville, TN 37209

 Bourbon Street Blues & Boogie Bar